-The following information is provided solely as a reference summary for agency convenience and does not contain any new information.
+The following information is provided solely as a reference summary for agency convenience.

 Benefits Under Section 63 of the Public Officers Law

 Section 63 of the Public Officers Law entitles certain veterans to a day off with pay on or in lieu of Memorial Day and November 11, Veterans' Day.